habamax/vim-curl/README.md

 ## cURL

-There is a single command `:Curl` that creates and runs `curl` query out of text under the cursor.
+There is a single command `:Curl` that creates and runs `curl` cli-command out of text under the cursor.

 If `:Curl!` is used, the `curl` cli-command is copied to `+` register (clipboard).